PetervanLunteren/EcoAssist/README.md

 Thank you for your contributions!

 ## Similar software
 As far as I know, there are three other software packages capable of deploying the `MegaDetector` model.
 These packages are all set up slightly different and have different features.
-If you, for whatever reason, wish to learn more about these packages, see the links below.
 * [CamTrap Detector](https://github.com/bencevans/camtrap-detector)
 * [MegaDetector GUI](https://github.com/petargyurov/megadetector-gui)
 * [Megadetector-Interface](https://github.com/NaomiMcWilliam/Megadetector-Interface)